jeckman/wpbook/README.txt

 == Changelog ==

+ * Changed to use different auth_url in Invite mode for invite friends when in forced https mode on Facebook

 = 2.5.2 =
  * doh!
 Bad typo in the facebook publish code, rending access tokens invalid.
    Quick fix, everyone should be on 2.5.2.